 - Put a fraud alert on your credit file so that banks or financial institutions know to reach out to you before approving a new account.

 Identity theft is a major issue and can have huge financial implications, as well as impact other areas of your life.
-Read more here about identity theft to make sure you’re taking steps to protect yourself and know what steps to take if your identity is stolen.
+Read more about preventing identity theft to make sure you’re taking steps to protect yourself and know what steps to take if your identity is stolen.